reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 When `<FriendList />` runs again, we will continue appending `friends` to `items` every time that component is run, leading to multiple duplicated results.
 This version of `<FriendList />` has observable side effects during render and **breaks the rule**.

-Similarly, lazy initialization is fine despite not being fully "pure":
+Lazy initialization is also fine despite not being fully "pure":

 ```js {2}
 function ExpenseForm() {